adlsdztony/mtr-chatbot/Document_Processing_Guide.md

 ## Quick Start

 Prepare your environment:

+1. You need follow the instructions in the [README](./README.md) to set up the chatbot before going further.
-1. Create venv and install dependencies with uv:
+2. Create venv and install dependencies with uv:
     - install uv (if not installed):

       on windows: